-As detailed above the Project is not required to obtain the permits under Section 87 (1) or 90 of the NP&W Act due to the approval under Part 3A of the EP&A Act.
-However, GTPL remains bound to work within other sections of the NP&W Act and will continue to be guided by the principles of the legislative framework and consult with the OEH if any actions involve an additional impact to that identified in the EA.
+As detailed above the Project is not required to obtain the permits under Section 87 (1) or 90 of the NP&W Act due to the due to the approval under Part 3A of the EP&A Act.
+However, the Principal remains bound to work within other sections of the NP&W Act and will continue to be guided by the principles of the legislative framework and consult with the OEH if any actions involve an additional impact to that identified in the EA.